aous-al-salek/MFA-Call-Code-Reader/README.md

 ## Installation

 Depends heavily on your implementation.
-In its current state, you can just run it using a command with the code as argument.
+In its current state, you can just run it using a command with the code as a singular argument without white-spaces.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>